 - Sugary soft drinks and diet sodas

 The liver/gallbladder flush is a quick way of flushing toxins, fatty sludge and small gallstones out of the liver and gallbladder.
 It is becoming quite popular in Russia and the U.S.A.

 Dr Cabot warns you that it is not for the faint hearted, and can cause some unpleasant reactions including abdominal pain and diarrhea.

 Quite a few patients of her patients have told her of excellent results from this procedure, so you may find it of interest and also of help.
 This is particularly so if you have gallstones or sludge in the gallbladder, which may or may not be causing intermittent discomfort.

 Before attempting a gallbladder flush check with your own doctor that it is suitable for your case.

 Many people have “silent gallstones” that do not trouble them and these are often discovered accidentally when they are being investigated for some other problem.
 The natural history of these stones is that they will remain silent and cause no problems, and only around 18% of such stones will cause problems over a 15-year period.
-If you have stones that are not troubling you, it is suggested that you follow the dietary recommendations either of Dr Cabot’s books – Healthy Liver and Bowel Book or The Liver Cleansing Diet book and take a liver tonic – chances are you can watch the stones slowly dissolve and shrink away.
+If you have stones that are not troubling you, it is suggested that you follow the dietary recommendations either of Dr Cabot’s books – Book or book and take a – chances are you can watch the stones slowly dissolve and shrink away.
 Ursodiol is also another way to dissolve gallstones.